Today is National Cat Day, dedicated to celebrating our feline friends!

-In honor of Happy Cat Month, the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, has released a list of the top 10 ways cat owners can keep their pets happy:
+In honor of National Cat Day, the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, has released a list of the top 10 ways cat owners can keep their cats happy:

 1. Provide toys.
 One of the easiest ways to make a cat happy is with a new toy.
 Every cat has a preference as to what type of toy it likes best, and experimenting with different kinds will be fun for both you and your cat.

 2. Train together.
 Cats are smart and can be trained to do fun tricks–the mental and physical stimulation is great for felines.
 Teaching your cat to sit, for example, is easy, and training your cat to sit on stools instead of counters will make you and your cat much happier.
 An added bonus is that training will strengthen the bond between you and your feline buddy.

 3. Work for food.
 Feline obesity is a huge problem in this country (not to make a pun), and one way to combat it is to make cats work for their food.
 Food toys are available to channel a cat’s natural hunting instincts.
 The toy releases kibble in small amounts.
 Another option is to hide a cat’s food in different places so that they have to find it.
 Working for food makes a cat happy because it’s great physical and mental exercise.
 We carry Hypoallergenic Feline Treats on our online Home Delivery Store.

 4. Get your cat acclimated to the carrier.
 Many cat owners find that the worst part about taking their cat anywhere is getting it into the carrier.
 The time to work with your cat on making their carrier seem like a safe, secure and inviting place to be is prior to veterinary visits or family vacations – not when you’re ready to get into the car.